-In delivering real time analytics, disk IOPS is one of the main rate limiting steps in achieving the calculation speeds required when processing high volume and high velocity raw data.
+In delivering real time analytics, disk IOPS (Input/output Operations Per Second) is one of the main rate limiting steps in achieving the calculation speeds required when processing high volume and high velocity raw data.
 An example of such a data is radar rainfall data where new values covering a large area arrive every 5 minutes.

 To help reduce disk IOPS, we developed the concepts of Data Blocks and Data Versioning into MAP to drastically speed up data access, increase calculation speed and reduce the volume of data written back to the database.